-Quick question — How many names should be on your direct mailing list if you want 1,000 responses?
+How many addresses should be on your direct mailing list if you want 1,000 responses?

-Yes with a 100 percent response rate, you’d be a direct mail genius — reaching the very best audience with a perfect offer at precisely the right time.
+Yes, with a 100 percent response rate, you’d be a direct mail marketing genius — reaching the very best audience with a perfect offer at precisely the right time.

 That’s an absurd goal, of course, but it demonstrates that choosing your mailing list can make an enormous difference in response rates and how much value direct mail adds to your marketing program.